SharpenYourSword/DataScienceLab4Lawyers/README.md

 Lab Sessions for Learning Data Science

 ## About
-I've wanted to create an introduction to data and compute for a while.
-Leading a hands-on lab for Tanina Rostein's Iron Tech Lawyer class at Georgetown Law School provied the chance.
+I've long wanted to do a hands-on introduction to data and compute for non-techies.
+An invitation to be a guest lecturer in Tanina Rostein's Iron Tech Lawyer class at Georgetown Law School has provided the chance.

-This lab is an interactive, hands-on 2 hours session.
+This repo contains notes for a roughly 2 hour, interactive, hands-on introduction to data and compute from the perspective of a developer/data scientist.

 It does not matter if you have never programmed or used the command line.
 Only basic omputer skills are required.

 ## Goals
 This session is an introduction designed to give non-techies "Aha!" moments with data and the cloud.
+It bravely uses the command line to show you how easy it all is.
+Basic command line skills empowers you to take full advantage of virtualized computing assets.

 Watching a video of downhill skiing doesn't give you the excitement of the flying down a mountain.
 Reading about Skype does not communicate the power of a free video call with an old friend overseas.